Sept. 11, 2001: California ironworker Paul Pursley spent 10 weeks at 'ground zero'

 "All the people I met there were fantastic to me," Pursley said.
 "It was incredible.
 It was weird leaving and coming home.
 Hopefully there is closure for the victims and their families."

-Despite local contractors wanting him to resume work as a foreman, Pursley said he wants to relax for a month.
+Despite local contractors wanting him to resume work as a foreman, Pursley said at the time he wanted to relax for a month.

 "I have never seen so much iron in my life.
 I never cut so much steel in my entire life.
 I hope I never have to again," he said.

-Well-known New York photographertook seminal images at Ground Zero, many of which were displayed at a groundbreaking exhibit titled "Echoes of Ground Zero" in 2003.
+Well-known New York photographer Joel Meyerowitz took seminal images at Ground Zero, many of which were displayed at a groundbreaking exhibit titled "Echoes of Ground Zero" in 2003.

-Lawrence Weschler in conversation with photographer Joel Meyerowitz in the living room of the latter’s New York City home, 7 April 2003 is available at the pdf file posted here.
+Lawrence Weschler in conversation with photographerin the living room of the latter’s New York City home, 7 April 2003 is available at the pdf file posted here.